Visitor tracking for website, the privacy perspective

 They can brush up on their knowledge of those elements, give their best, and help convert prospects quicker.
 It also allows your sales team to upsell or cross-sell your other products/services on the call as they talk to the prospects based on their tracking data.
 It'll help the prospects realize why they visited those pages and help the sales team to sell more.

-Zoho SalesIQ, the best visitor tracking software for your business
+Zoho SalesIQ, the best visitor tracking for website software

-If you want to reap the benefits mentioned above for your business, we think Zoho SalesIQ is the best visitor tracking software for you.
+If you want to reap the benefits mentioned above for your business, we think Zoho SalesIQ is the best visitor tracking for website software.

-In addition to the above benefits, SalesIQ offers a few more, as it isn't just visitor tracking software but also a live chat intelligence platform with a chatbot and analytics module.
-With additional features, businesses can take their visitor tracking game to the next level.
+In addition to the above benefits, SalesIQ offers a few more, as it's also a live chat intelligence platform with a chatbot and analytics module.
+With these additional features, businesses can take their engagement and growth to the next level.

 - Integration with Zoho CRM: You can push high-intent prospects that score better in your lead scoring to CRM.
 When they revisit your site, you'll get notified.
 When that happens, you can set up a proactive trigger to nudge them to take action.